 Leslie Ann Goldberg is a Professor of Computer Science at the University of Oxford and a Fellow of St Edmund Hall, a college of the University of Oxford.
 Prior to this, she was a Professor in the Department of Computer Science, University of Liverpool, a Lecturer, Warwick Research Fellow, Senior Lecturer and Reader in the Department of Computer Science, University of Warwick, and a Research Fellow and Senior Member of Technical Staff in the Algorithms and Discrete Mathematics Department at Sandia Labs in New Mexico, USA.

 Leslie holds a BA from Rice University and a PhD from the University of Edinburgh (winning the UK Distinguished Dissertations in Computer Science prize).
 Leslie is a member of Academia Europaea, and has four best-paper prizes from ICALP.
 She has served as PC chair of ICALP 2008 and RANDOM 2011 and has served on the Executive Committee of STOC 2013.
-She is an Editor-in-Chief of the Journal of Discrete Algorithms, and an Associate Editor of SIAM Journal on Computing.
-She has also served on the editorial board of the ACM Transactions on Algorithms, the Journal of Algorithms, and the LMS Journal of Computation and Mathematics.
+She is an Associate Editor of SIAM Journal on Computing.
+She has also served as an editor-in-chief of the Journal of Discrete Algorithms and on the editorial board of the ACM Transactions on Algorithms, the Journal of Algorithms, and the LMS Journal of Computation and Mathematics.
 She is a member of the Council of the EATCS.
 Leslie's research has been funded by the US DOE Office of Scientific Computing, the EU, the EPSRC, and the ERC, including the prestigious ERC Advanced Grant Mapping the Complexity of Counting (MCC)